Fuzzy-Logix/DBLytix-HDP-Docker/README.md

 # dblytix-hdp

 Fuzzy Logix DB Lytix™ is a very rich library of quantitative methods implemented for Library.
 Built and tested with the latest version of [Docker](https://docs.docker.com/engine/installation/) on CentOS 7.
 Older versions of Docker provided by docker-machine and/or Docker Toolbox will not work.

-For support, please [let us know](www.fuzzylogix.com) & would get in touch with you if need additional help.
+The DB Lytix™ docker images are built from centos 6 by installing HDP & a pre-installed DB Lytix™, for more info about the [product](www.fuzzylogix.com) and support, please [let us know](www.fuzzylogix.com).

 ## Project Goals:
 Provide a docker environment to run/test DB Lytix™

 ## Pre-requisits: